mirkobronzi/bert_reranker/README.md

 ### Generate embeddings

 This step can be used (after training) to generate embeddings for some `examples` and/or `passages`.
-This can be useful for training the outlier detector. (see next section)
+This can be useful for training the outlier detector (see the next section for more details).

 To do this, the command is: